The Ultimate Dorm Room Essentials Checklist for College Students (+ Free Printable List!)

 School supplies (pens, pencils, paper, etc)

-Dorm room items:
+Dorm room essentials:

 Floor lamp (plus light bulbs)